williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/1-9/8/readme.md

 d) `g = 3.9 / 1.3;`
 e) None of these
 ## Answer
 Answer choice d) contains two floats, which, when divided, will return a float.
-This will return an error, since the compiler wants to avoid lossy conversion and will only do so
+This will return an error, since the compiler wants to avoid lossy conversion and will only do so when explicit typecasting occurs.

+The rest of the answer choices return ints and therefore are valid.

+### **The answer is d).**